 Alternative 2: PDF24

-PDF24 does not enforce a conversion limit on the free tier.
-It supports a wide range of format pairs and operations.
-The interface is more utilitarian and the conversion quality is less consistent across format pairs than Filum or Smallpdf, but for high-volume casual use where precision is secondary, the unlimited free tier is a genuine advantage.
+PDF24 does not enforce a conversion limit on the free tier and supports a wide range of format pairs, including the office conversions a browser-based tool cannot do.
+It is server-based, so files are uploaded for processing.
+For high-volume casual use and for format pairs Filum does not cover, the unlimited free tier is a genuine advantage.
 No account is required.

 Alternative 3: ILovePDF